-Now, let’s get to the nitty gritty details.
+Now, let’s get to the nitty-gritty details.
 The country is not exactly what we call tiny.
-To be precise, it has a geographical extension of 505,000 square kms or 195,000 square miles.
+To be precise, it has a geographical extension of 505,000 square km or 195,000 square miles.
 It is in the top five largest countries of Europe, it is made of 17 autonomous communities and is home to 45 UNESCO World Heritage Sites.

 For those who live on the other side of the world, it is larger than California and 25% smaller than Texas.

 You may be thinking, “Gosh!
 That is a lot of country right there,” but, do not worry, it doesn’t have to be overwhelming.
-Yes, you will need several trips to absorb the entire essence the space.
+Yes, you will need several trips to absorb the entire essence of the space.
 However, a one or two weeks visit will give you an excellent idea of what the country is all about (and, maybe, make you an addict for all things Spain).

-Here is my suggested two weeks Spain itinerary.
+Here is my suggested 2 in weeks Spain itinerary.